TouchSurgery1-M

 Prototyping complex interaction design (IxD) ideas is one of my favorite parts of UX (follow the tag here), but in a fast-moving startup, building a high-fidelity prototype isn't always the best use of time.

-screens-flow At TS, we used this approach: printed screens and adhesive tack on a whiteboard to visualize the user flow.
-It made discussions faster, alignment easier, and ideas clearer—offline.
+screens-flow At TS, we often used a hands-on approach: We printed our screens and used adhesive tack on a whiteboard, visualising the user flow.
+It made discussions faster, alignment easier, and ideas clearer.

-Once the flow is solid, I would refine specific interactions, test ergonomics and the narrative of transitions and timings using tools like Principle App.
+Once the flow was solid, we refined specific interactions, tested ergonomics and the narrative of transitions and timings using tools like Principle App.

-If needed for wowing stakeholders, do you combine the logic and mechanics into a full high-fidelity prototype in Figma or Protopie.
-By that point, you’ve already done the heavy lifting, and the final prototype is simply a polished version of a well-tested design.
+When needed for wowing stakeholders, we combined the logic and mechanics into a full high-fidelity prototype in Figma or ProtoPie.
+By that point, we had already done the heavy lifting, and the final prototype was simply a polished version of a well-tested design.

 Visual design